-CO2 gas shielded welding is the melting energy of welding wire provided by welding voltage.
+CO2 gas shielded welding involves melting the welding wire using welding voltage as the energy source.

-The welding current is actually the result of the balance between wire feeding speed and melting speed.
+The welding current is determined by balancing the wire feeding speed with the melting speed.

 1. Welding current

-The welding current shall be selected according to the welding conditions (plate thickness, welding position, welding speed, material and other parameters).
+The selection of welding current should be based on various welding conditions such as plate thickness, welding position, welding speed, material, and other relevant parameters.

-Therefore, the carbon dioxide gas shielded welding current must match the welding voltage, and the wire feeding speed and welding voltage must be consistent with the melting capacity of the welding wire to ensure the stability of the arc length.
+For carbon dioxide gas shielded welding, it is crucial to ensure that the welding current matches the welding voltage, and that the wire feeding speed and welding voltage are consistent with the melting capacity of the welding wire.
+This is necessary to maintain the stability of the arc length during the welding process.

 2. Welding voltage

-Welding voltage, namely arc voltage, provides welding energy.
+Welding voltage, also known as arc voltage, is responsible for providing the necessary welding energy.

 Uarc = Uoutput – Uloss

-If the welding cable needs to be extended, the output voltage of the welding machine can be adjusted according to the following table:
+In situations where welding cables need to be extended, the output voltage of the welding machine can be adjusted according to the table below:

 3. Setting of welding voltage

-Select the welding current of the corresponding plate thickness according to the welding conditions, and then calculate the welding voltage according to the following formula:
+Choose the appropriate welding current based on the plate thickness and welding conditions, and then calculate the welding voltage using the following formula:

 ＜ 300A: welding voltage=(0.05 × Welding current+14 ± 2) V